-On January 15, 2016, we issued 420,000 shares of our common stock to an employee upon the exercise of certain previously issued warrants at an exercise price of \$0.10 per share.
+On January 15, 2016, we issued 140,000 shares of our common stock to an employee upon the exercise of certain previously issued warrants at an exercise price of \$0.30 per share.

 The offers, sales and issuances of the securities described in Item 15 were deemed to be exempt from registration under the Securities Act under either (i) Rule 701 promulgated under the Securities Act as offers and sale of securities pursuant to certain compensatory benefit plans and contracts relating to compensation in compliance with Rule 701 or (ii) Section 4(a)(2) of the Securities Act as transactions by an issuer not involving any public offering.
 The recipients of securities in each of these transactions represented their intention to acquire the securities for investment only and not with a view to or for sale in connection with any distribution thereof and appropriate legends were affixed to the stock certificates and instruments issued in such transactions.
 All recipients had adequate access, through their relationships with us, to information about us.
+The share and per share information in this Item 15 reflects the one-for-three reverse stock split of our common stock that was consummated on February 8, 2019.